 Return to FMGC Table of Contents

-20.4 Management Decision
+20.4 Management Decision, Corrective Action & Collections

+Policy:

-Within six months of the date that the entity with oversight responsibility receives the audit reporting package, a Management Decision must be issued to the audited entity.
+Auditees must promptly follow up and take corrective action on audit findings.
+Within six months of the date specified by the Uniform Guidance and Texas Grant Management Standards, as applicable, a Management Decision must be issued to the audited entity.
+The pass-through entity must take prompt collection action for any amounts owed by the auditee.

+This section highlights selected Uniform Guidance and Texas Grant Management Standards (TxGMS) requirements pertaining to corrective action and management decisions.
+It also includes information about stand-in costs.
+Refer to the cited references at the end of this section for the complete requirements.

+Corrective Action and Management Decision

-The audited entity should initiate corrective action within six months of the date that it receives the audit report and proceed as rapidly as possible to correct administrative issues, findings, and questioned costs.
-While the audited entity takes corrective action, the with oversight responsibility must conduct a desk review of the report and may request additional information or documentation.
+The auditee must promptly follow up and take corrective action on audit findings.
+While the auditee takes corrective action, the pass-through entity must conduct a desk review of the report and may request additional information or documentation.

 Upon completion of the desk review, a Management Decision must be issued.
-The Management Decision must be issued within six months of the date that the entity with oversight responsibility received the audit.
+For audits prepared under the Uniform Guidance, the management decision must be issued to the auditee within six months of the date that the Federal Audit Clearinghouse accepted the report.
+For audits prepared under TxGMS, the management decision must be issued to the auditee within six months of receiving the report from the auditee.
 The Management Decision must include the reference numbers the auditor assigned to each audit finding and clearly state:

 whether each audit finding is sustained;